1. Using or based on what one feels to be true even without conscious reasoning; instinctive.

 Intuitive Programming makes scripting accessible by providing a language that is not only readable, but works in a way that matches the way people think.

-Principles and Qualities of Intuitive Programming
+The Essential Qualities of Intuitive Programming